SatishKumar-ds93/ML-Model-Price-Prediction-and-Churn-Prediction/Part B: Customer Churn Prediction/README.md

 Value-based service packages

-The notebook identifies MonthlyCharges as an important churn-related variable.
+The notebook identifies Monthly Charges as an important churn-related variable.

+## 3. Data Preprocessing & Cleaning

+- The dataset initially contained 11 missing values in TotalCharges.
+All other columns had no missing values.

+- The missing TotalCharges values were handled using the median: churn total charges

+- After treatment, the dataset contained no missing values.

+## 4. Feature Engineering

-## 3. Numerical Feature Analysis
+### A. Numerical Feature Analysis

 **The main numerical variables were:**